 - He prefers to spend all his time with his family and hates to be left alone.

-- The American Pit Corso is fond of children and makes a great canine sibling.
+- The Cane Corso Pitbull mix is fond of children and makes a great canine sibling.

 - He has the potential to do well in a multi-pet household.